Hardh1708/sql-data-warehouse-project/README.md

   ## 🐞 About Me

   Hi, there!
 I'm **Hardhik Kodi**.
 I'm a student in KL University Hyderabad, Aziznagar.
-I'm interested to share my portfolio project with you.
+This is my portfolio project.